ejstreet/markdown-cv/index.md

 Accomplishments:
 - Spearheaded the strategic transformation of intricate on-premises legacy systems, seamlessly transitioning them to an advanced AWS cloud environment
-- Orchestrated LiveOps initiatives with a sharp focus on incident response, ensuring the continuous and smooth operation of critical functions
 - Pioneered the codification of cloud infrastructure utilizing cutting-edge technologies such as Terraform and Kubernetes
 - Implemented Docker Compose to faithfully recreate the production server environment locally, allowing developers to identify and address issues before production deployment
-- Innovatively automated machine image builds, leveraging Buildroot and the Android Open Source Project (AOSP) to generate reproducible machine images from versioned Git manifests
+- Automated builds leveraging Buildroot and the Android Open Source Project (AOSP) to generate reproducible machine images from versioned Git manifests
-- Elevated development processes by providing robust support to developers and enhancing code quality through the implementation of automated Git hooks, CI tooling, and comprehensive testing measures
+- Enhanced development processes by actively supporting developers, implementing automated Git hooks, CI tooling, and testing measures for Ruby, Go, and JavaScript projects

 `November 2022 - March 2023`
 __Career Break, Canada__